Trump foreign trip: Who, what, when, where

 - Dina Powell -- deputy national security adviser

-- Josh Raffel -- Jared Kushner's spokesman
+- Josh Raffel -- communications adviser

 This story will be updated as more information becomes available